-Newlon Housing Trust follows the best governance practices by complying with the NHF's Code of Governance 2020, except for the six year tenure rule for Board members; and NHF's Code of Conduct 2012.
+Newlon Housing Trust follows the best governance practices by complying with the National Housing Federation (NHF) Code of Governance 2020, except for the six year tenure rule for Board members; and NHF's Code of Conduct 2022.
+Compliance with both codes was self-assessed within the year.
+We also commissioned an external review of Board effectiveness in the year and have developed an action plan to support continuous improvement in governance.

 We will gradually implement the six year tenure rule.
-The smooth transition towards the Code will ensure stability of Group Governance whilst regularly refreshing the skills and perspectives of the Board.
+The smooth transition towards the Code will ensure the stability of Group Governance whilst regularly refreshing the skills and perspectives of the Board.
+There were three resignations during the year and three appointments, which have helped us to move towards the implementation of the six year term as standard.